turinglabsorg/datahub-learn/network-documentation/secret/tutorials/delegate-and-unbond-tokens.md

 ## Delegate to a Validator

-First, you need to decide which validator you would like to delegate.
+First, you need to decide which validator you would like to delegate to.
 You can go to this URL https://explorer.secrettestnet.io/validators/ to check the active validators.
-Once you decided, you can start to build the delegation transaction by creating a new file `delegate.js` and add the code below:
+Once you have selected one, you can start to build the delegation transaction by creating a new file `delegate.js` and adding the code below:

 ```JavaScript
 const {